newcastle-biostatistics/newcastle-biostatistics/content/courses/precision_trials/demo.md

 Q: I'm not a statistician, will I benefit from the course?

 A: The course is predominantly aimed at applied statisticians, but hopefully many parts of the course will be useful to non-statisticians!
 Some lectures may be more difficult but if you don't mind some Greek letters and other mathematical symbols, you should be okay.

+### Quotes from 2023 participants

+"The overall course was excellent, extremely knowledgeable presenters and the material was very well presented."

+"Very interesting course.
+Teachers very attentive to the needs of participants and available for any clarification"

+"It was great, very organized, helpful resources, interesting talks."